 What lifestyle changes can decrease my risk of a TIA or stroke?

 - Manage health conditions: High blood pressure, diabetes, and high cholesterol all increase your risk of a TIA or stroke.
 Take your medicine as directed.
-Follow your caregiver's instructions to check your blood pressure and blood sugar levels.
+Follow your healthcare provider's instructions to check your blood pressure and blood sugar levels.
 Write the numbers down to show him.

 - Limit alcohol: Men should limit alcohol to 2 drinks per day.
 Women should limit alcohol to 1 drink per day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - Do not use street drugs or smoke cigarettes: Your risk of stroke increases if you use drugs such as cocaine, or you smoke cigarettes.
-Ask your caregiver for information if you are having trouble quitting.
+Ask your healthcare provider for information if you are having trouble quitting.

 What are the risks of a TIA?

 Without treatment, you may have a full ischemic stroke.
 A stroke can cause permanent brain damage and make it hard for you to talk, think, or walk.
 A stroke can be life-threatening.
 Report signs of a TIA and get treatment immediately to prevent a stroke.

 How can I tell if someone is having a stroke?

 Know the F.A.S.T. test to recognize the signs of a stroke:

 - F = Face: Ask the person to smile.
 Drooping on 1 side of the mouth or face is a sign of a stroke.

 - A = Arms: Ask the person to raise both arms.
 One arm that slowly comes back down or cannot be raised is a sign of a stroke.